xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Vertical edge detection:
   - An example of convolution operation to detect vertical edges:
     - ![](Images/01.png)
-  - In the last example a `6x6` matrix convolved with `3x3` filter/kernel gives us a `4x4` matrix.
+  - In the last example a `6x6` matrix convolved with the `3x3` **filter/kernel** in image that gives us a `4x4` matrix.
+  - * is the symbol of convolution, but in python, it's also the multiplication or element wise multiplication.
-  - If you make the convolution operation in TensorFlow you will find the function `tf.nn.conv2d`.
+  - If you make the convolution operation(called conv-forward) in TensorFlow you will find the function `tf.nn.conv2d`.
 In keras you will find `Conv2d` function.
   - The vertical edge detection filter will find a `3x3` place in an image where there are a bright region followed by a dark region.
+  - In the slide's example, the edge region looks thick because of we are using a small image, if we use a 1000*1000 image or larger image, it will work pretty good.
   - If we applied this filter to a white region followed by a dark region, it should find the edges in between the two colors as a positive value.
 But if we applied the same filter to a dark region followed by a white region it will give us negative values.
 To solve this we can use the abs function to make it positive.
 - Horizontal edge detection
   - Filter would be like this